CodyCBakerPhD/historia-action/README.md

    2a.
 The `project` scope, plus `repo` if any repository you track is private.

-   GitHub offers no fine-grained permission for user-owned Projects, and `repo` cannot be limited to selected repositories or to reading.
-A free organization avoids this.
+   Unfortunately, GitHub offers no fine-grained permission for user-owned Projects, and `repo` cannot be limited to selected repositories or to reading.
+We recommend using an organization to avoid this.

 ## The individual steps